Arkham/jack-dies/README.md

 `brew install python`

-You want to install `virtualenv` and `virtualenv-wrapper`
+You want to install `virtualenv` and `virtualenvwrapper`

-`pip install virtualenv && pip install virtualenv-wrapper`
+`pip install virtualenv && pip install virtualenvwrapper`

 Then create a new virtualenv and activate it